Cuates/windowsinstall/package_installer/README.md

 - Streams real-time install output to the terminal for each package
 - Uses modular helper functions for version retrieval to reduce branching and improve clarity

-## 🔍 Package Search ResourcesUse these official repositories to find packages for each installer
+## 🔍 Package Search Resources: Use these official repositories to find packages for each installer

 - [Search pip packages on PyPI](https://pypi.org/)
 - [Search Chocolatey packages](https://community.chocolatey.org/packages)
 - [Search Winget packages on Winstall](https://winstall.app/)
+  - Alternative way of searching for packages using a Windows Terminal
+    - `winget search <PackageName>`
 Once you find a package, copy its name or ID and add it to the appropriate `.txt` file.

 ## ✅ Best Practices